 Cat Anxiety: Understanding Your Stressed Cat

-You may tease someone for being a "scaredy-cat" or even get a chuckle when something startles your kitty and makes their jump.
+You may tease someone for being a "scaredy-cat" or even get a chuckle when something startles your kitty and makes them jump.
 But a fearful, anxious cat is no joke.
 Cat anxiety can be a serious problem, especially if left untreated.
-If you think you might be dealing with a stressed cat, keep reading in order to understand what's going on with your kitty and how you can help them.
+If you think you might be dealing with a stressed cat, keep reading in order to understand what's going on with your kitty and how you can help her.

 Cat Anxiety Explained